CMS-Enterprise/mint-app/.ai/TESTING_RULES.md

 ## Backend Testing (Go)
 - **Framework:** Use `testify/suite` for structured tests.
-- **Database:** Use real database instances in integration tests, but wrap operations in transactions that roll back to ensure isolation.
+- **Database:** Use real database instances in integration tests.
+The setup test suite will clear database tables between tests.
 - **Mocks:** Use `testhelpers` for common mocks like Okta authentication.
 Use **gomock** for interface-level dependency injection mocks.
+- **Resolvers:** Do not write custom store methods for testing.
+Rely on existing business logic used by the application

 ## Frontend Testing (React)
 - **Test runner:** **Vitest** (not Jest).